JAlcocerT/JAlcocerT/content/blog/py-stonks.md

 And create a kind of **blueprint for secure web apps with few authentication methods**: *at least as of my knowledge in sept2025*.

 {{< cards >}}
-  {{< card link="https://github.com/JAlcocerT/Py_Stonks" title="NEW Python Py Stocks" image="/blog_img/apps/gh-jalcocert.svg" subtitle="PyStocks WebApp and ipynb with Yfinance Source Code on Github" >}}
+  {{< card link="https://github.com/JAlcocerT/Py_Stonks" title="NEW Python Py Stonks" image="/blog_img/apps/gh-jalcocert.svg" subtitle="PyStocks WebApp and ipynb with Yfinance Source Code on Github" >}}
 {{< /cards >}}

 Im just taking ideas from these 2 + combining them with auth stuff Ive learnt in the meantime.